CodeSolutions2/text_character_classification/README.md

 #  text_character_classification

-The purpose of this repository is to demonstrate character prediction of the alphabet (ABCDEFGHIJKLMNOPQRSTUVWXYZ) using different model definitions of the LSTM model.
-For example, given the character A, the model should predict B. The goal is to compare accuracy of different model definitions, to understand which model definitions are better than others for this simplistic alphabet data and for text.
+The purpose of this repository is to demonstrate/compare character prediction of the alphabet (ABCDEFGHIJKLMNOPQRSTUVWXYZ) and/or text using different model definitions of the LSTM model.
+For example regarding the alphabet, given the character A, the model should predict B. The goal is to compare accuracy of different model definitions, to understand which model definitions are better than others for this simplistic alphabet data and for text.

 [Current working version] https://codesolutions2.github.io/text_character_classification/index.html